szaumoor/ZSTweaks/ZSTweaks/README.md

 The original hits in terms of extra damage and thac0 like an unenchanted weapon.
 This component makes the weapon match the basic stats of a +3 weapon.
 Additionally, it fixes the usual misleding bits in the description for extra damage, and it improves slightly the extra damage to undead from 1d6+4 to 1d6+6.

+**Component 1324:** Make Wyvern's Tail +2 cause poison damage on hit and have a chance of poisoning

+This improves this item in the following ways:
+- Causes 2 poison damage per hit with no save allowed
+- If Save vs. Poison is failed, deals 5 poison damage over 5 seconds.
+There's a 4% chance that this poison will be as lethal as adult wyvern poison, becoming instead 25 poison damage over 5 seconds.

 ---

 ## Ranged Weapon Tweaks